 Let's break down Eyjafjallajokull, probably the most internationally known Icelandic volcano after the 2010 eruption.
 This word consists of three separate words: “eyja” (island), “fjall” (mountain), and “jokull” (glacier).

-So the daunting task of pronouncing Eyjafjallajökull is a little easier when you break it down, just as Islandmountainglacier would look like a tricky word to say if it were a single English word though it’s okay when it’s three separate words.
+So the daunting task of pronouncing Eyjafjallajökull is a little easier when you break it down, just as Islandmountainglacier would look like a tricky word to say if it were a single English word, though it’s okay when it’s three separate words.

-The town “Egilsstaðir” in the East of Iceland means Egil’s place, and Egill is a man's name.
+- The town “Egilsstaðir” in the East of Iceland means Egil’s place, and Egill is a man's name.

 As you can see, most place names in Iceland are very see-through.
 Eyjafjallajökull is indeed a glacier on a mountain on an island.
 The parliament used to gather at the fields of Þingvellir.
 And there used to be a convent at Kirkjubæjarklaustur.

-Icelandic is not the only language that has a habit of combining words into a single long one.
 It’s also prominent in German, such as in the word “kugelschreiber” (Icelandic: kúlupenni, English: ball-pen).
 English also has many words combined, although there are seldom more than two (blacksmith, cheesemonger, heartache).

 Are There Any Similarities Between Icelandic and English?